-As of 2016, large-sized companies and Public Interest entities (OOBs, refer to the glossary of terms) active in the extractive and forestry industries are required to disclose information with respect to payments to governments in the countries in which they are active.
+Large-sized entities and Public Interest entities (OOBs, refer to the glossary of terms) active in the extractive and forestry industries are required to disclose information with respect to payments to governments in the countries in which they are active.
 The source of this legislation is referred to as the decree on "Country-by-Country reporting" (article 2:392a NCC).